bsasscer/wanderlist-web-app/README.md

 Wanderlist
 =============

-This is an app for those of us who organize our itineraries around amazing photos.
+This is an app for those of us who need photo inspiration for our travel itineraries.

 ## To Download and Fetch Dependencies
 ```bash